jtmatamalas/AdaptiveMemoryModel/README.md

 ```R
 install.packages("data.table", "plyr", "docopt", "doMC")
 ```
-[^1]: Matamalas, Joan T., Manlio De Domenico, and Alex Arenas.
+1. <small id="ref1">Matamalas, Joan T., Manlio De Domenico, and Alex Arenas.
 "Assessing reliable human mobility patterns from higher order memory in mobile communications."
-Journal of The Royal Society Interface 13.121 (2016): 20160203.
+Journal of The Royal Society Interface 13.121 (2016): 20160203.</small>

-[^2]: In the case of the adaptive memory model, the order has to be at least 2.
+2. <small id="fn1">In the case of the adaptive memory model, the order has to be at least 2.</small>